-Becoming a better photographer involves studying your work.
-Always think about the various composition tools to help you improve your food photography.
-Apply the crop guides to some images you have taken and analyse them.
-Did you place your subject where the eye will naturally gravitate?
-Did you use triangles to place your elements in your scene?
-Did you set your focal points on the intersecting lines of the Phi Grid?
-Did you include some negative space?
+Becoming a better photographer involves critiquing your work.
+Always consider the various composition tools to help you improve your food photography.
+Apply the crop guides to some images you have taken and analyze them.

+Ensure you have placed your subject where the eye naturally gravitates.
+You can use triangles to place your elements in your scene.
+You can even set your focal points on the intersecting lines of the phi grid.
+Or perhaps include some negative space.

 Ultimately, the point of the composition is to create balanced dynamic images and guide the viewer’s eye.
 The stronger your composition, the better food photography you create!
 If you’re eager to improve your food photography shots even more, check out our articles on food styling tips or tools for food styling!